kristopolous/DRR/indycast.net/about.md

 Bitrates are computed based on how many bits transit over the connection in a given duration as opposed to being internally taken from the file itself.
 This is a much more direct computation and the sample size is large enough to avoid any errors.

+### Is this legal?

+I'm have no idea; I'm not a lawyer.
+We're solving real-world problems here so let's see what happens.

+If you're really concerned, then go ahead and run your own network of servers for personal private use - you can easily stuff 25 stations on any half-assed modern consumer-grade internet connection.
+Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

 ## Conclusion